Lightstreamer/Lightstreamer-kafka-connector/README.md

 See the [Advanced: Schema Registry Integration](/examples/vendors/azure/quickstart-azure/README.md#advanced-schema-registry-integration) section of the _Azure Event Hubs Quickstart_ example for a complete walkthrough on how to register an Azure AD application, grant it access to the Schema Registry, and configure all the parameters above.

+# Subscription Modes

+A Lightstreamer client subscribes to an item by choosing a **subscription _Mode_**, which dictates what each item represents on the wire and how the Lightstreamer Server stores incoming updates per item.
+The Server supports four Modes; the brief recap below covers what is needed to follow the Kafka Connector documentation.
+For the authoritative reference, see the _General Concepts_ guide shipped with the Lightstreamer Broker (`LS_HOME/docs/General Concepts.pdf`).

+- **_MERGE_** — the item represents a **single logical entity** whose fields are progressively overwritten by incoming updates.
+The Server keeps only the latest value of each field.
+Suitable for current-state feeds (latest quote, latest sensor reading, latest order status).
+- **_DISTINCT_** — the item represents a **stream of independent events** that must not be merged: every update is preserved as a separate event on the client side.
+The Server retains a bounded FIFO of the most recent events per item.
+Suitable for time series of discrete events (trades, log lines, alerts).
+- **_COMMAND_** — the item represents a **dynamic table** whose rows are inserted, updated, and removed through `ADD`, `UPDATE`, and `DELETE` operations.
+Every update carries two mandatory fields, `key` (the row identifier) and `command` (the operation); the Server applies each operation to a per-item, key-addressed row set.
+Suitable for changelogs of a keyed entity set (positions in a portfolio, online users, items in a cart).
+- **_RAW_** — the item is treated as a pure pass-through: the Server forwards every update without keeping any per-item state.
+Always compatible with the other Modes on the same item.

+The Lightstreamer Server allows each item to be handled in only one of _MERGE_, _DISTINCT_, or _COMMAND_ at a time (plus _RAW_, which is always compatible): the first subscription request for an item effectively pins its Mode, and subsequent requests for a conflicting Mode are silently ignored.

+The Mode also determines how the Server materialises the _snapshot_ delivered to a freshly subscribed client — see [Snapshot Management](#snapshot-management).
+The Kafka Connector can either leave the choice of Mode entirely to the client (the default) or pin it from the adapter side as a side effect of enabling connector-managed snapshot.

 # Snapshot Management

 In Lightstreamer terminology, the _snapshot_ of an item is the set of events a freshly subscribed client receives **before** realtime updates start to flow, so that the client can render a meaningful initial state without having to wait for the next published event.
 The exact shape and size of this initial set depend on the subscription _Mode_ chosen for the item.

-The Kafka Connector offers two snapshot strategies, and **only one of them can be active in a given Data Adapter**:
+Snapshot behavior is controlled by [`item.snapshot.enabled.mode`](#itemsnapshotenabledmode), which selects one of four modes:

+- **`NONE`** — snapshot management disabled; the Lightstreamer Server still applies its own automatic snapshot mechanism.
+See [Default Behavior (NONE)](#default-behavior-none).
-1. **Connector-managed snapshot** — activated by [`item.snapshot.enabled.mode`](#itemsnapshotenabledmode) ≠ `NONE`.
-The connector itself replays the topic from the beginning, maintains a per-item store, and serves it as the snapshot to late subscribers.
-Available for the _MERGE_, _DISTINCT_, and _COMMAND_ subscription _Modes_.
+- **`MERGE`**, **`DISTINCT`**, **`COMMAND`** — the connector takes responsibility for materializing the snapshot: it replays the topic from the beginning, pre-seeds a per-item store on the Lightstreamer Server, and serves that store as the snapshot to late subscribers.
+See [Connector-Managed Snapshot](#connector-managed-snapshot).
-2. **Producer-driven snapshot** — activated by [`fields.evaluate.command.mode`](#evaluate-command-mode-fieldsevaluatecommandmode) = `EXPLICIT` (with `item.snapshot.enabled.mode = NONE`).
-The producer marks snapshot boundaries through reserved `CS`/`EOS` events embedded in the stream; the Lightstreamer Server delivers them as snapshot to new subscribers.
-Available only for the _COMMAND_ subscription _Mode_.

-If neither is configured, the connector does **not** manage the snapshot at all — the Lightstreamer Server still applies its own automatic snapshot mechanism, see [Server-Managed Snapshot Only](#server-managed-snapshot-only) below.
-For a side-by-side picker, see [Choosing a Strategy](#choosing-a-strategy).

-For the parameter reference (valid values, defaults, XML examples) see [Item Snapshot Settings](#item-snapshot-settings) and [Evaluate Command Mode](#evaluate-command-mode-fieldsevaluatecommandmode).
+A non-`NONE` value also pins the subscription _Mode_ the adapter is willing to serve and forces [`record.extraction.error.strategy`](#recordextractionerrorstrategy) to `IGNORE_AND_CONTINUE`; the rest of this section covers those side effects, the per-_Mode_ snapshot shape, the extraction layouts that make the snapshot exact, and the operational notes (idle expiration, caveats).
+For the parameter reference (valid values, defaults, XML examples) see [Item Snapshot Settings](#item-snapshot-settings).

-## Server-Managed Snapshot Only
+## Default Behavior (NONE)

-This is the default behavior, selected by `item.snapshot.enabled.mode = NONE` combined with `fields.evaluate.command.mode ∈ {DISABLED, AUTO}`: the connector does not actively manage the snapshot, but the Lightstreamer Server's built-in snapshot machinery still applies.
+This is the out-of-the-box behavior, selected by `item.snapshot.enabled.mode = NONE`: the connector does not actively manage the snapshot, but the Lightstreamer Server's built-in snapshot machinery still applies.

 - **Lazy consumer.** The internal Kafka Consumer is started on the first client subscription, and every record fetched from Kafka is delivered as a realtime update.
 - **Snapshot reflects Server state only.** The connector does not pre-seed any per-item store on the Lightstreamer Server, so the snapshot a new subscriber receives reflects only the current state the Server has accumulated for that item from prior realtime activity — typically empty for the very first subscriber (before any record has been forwarded), but possibly non-empty for later subscribers, depending on what the Server's per-_Mode_ store has retained.
-- **Subscription _Mode_.**
-  - With `fields.evaluate.command.mode = DISABLED`, the Mode is left to the client.
-  - With `fields.evaluate.command.mode = AUTO`, the adapter pins the Mode to _COMMAND_ so that the `command` field can be synthesised from each record.
-This pinning is a property of `AUTO` alone — it is not part of any snapshot strategy.
+- **Subscription _Mode_.** The adapter does not constrain the _Mode_; each client picks the _Mode_ it wants when it subscribes, within the per-item one-Mode-at-a-time rule recalled in [Subscription Modes](#subscription-modes).

-## Strategy 1 — Connector-Managed Snapshot
+## Connector-Managed Snapshot

 When `item.snapshot.enabled.mode` is set to any value other than `NONE`, the connector takes responsibility for materializing and serving the snapshot:

-- The internal Kafka Consumer is started _eagerly_ during adapter initialization, before the Lightstreamer Server is ready to accept any client connection (clients can only connect — and therefore subscribe — once initialization has completed).
+- The internal Kafka Consumer is started _eagerly_ when the Data Adapter binds to the Lightstreamer Server, before any client is allowed to subscribe (clients can only connect — and therefore subscribe — once initialization has completed).
 - The connector manages partition positions explicitly, bypassing [`record.consume.from`](#recordconsumefrom): newly assigned partitions are always seeked to the beginning so that the replay covers the full topic history and pre-seeds the per-item store maintained by the Lightstreamer Server, while re-assigned partitions resume from their committed offset.
 - Once the historical replay is caught up to the partition end, the consumer transitions to realtime tailing; from that moment on, every new record updates the Server-side store.
 - A subscriber that joins later receives the current contents of the per-item store as the snapshot, followed by realtime updates.

-Because the per-item store backs every future snapshot and the consumer runs even when no client is subscribed, the [`record.extraction.error.strategy`](#recordextractionerrorstrategy) setting is forced to `IGNORE_AND_CONTINUE` under this strategy: `FORCE_UNSUBSCRIPTION` would either have nothing to unsubscribe (during the initial replay) or, on a single bad record during realtime tailing, would tear down the per-item store and permanently break snapshot delivery for every future subscription on this connection.
+Because the per-item store backs every future snapshot and the consumer runs even when no client is subscribed, the [`record.extraction.error.strategy`](#recordextractionerrorstrategy) setting is forced to `IGNORE_AND_CONTINUE` under this mode: `FORCE_UNSUBSCRIPTION` would either have nothing to unsubscribe (during the initial replay) or, on a single bad record during realtime tailing, would tear down the per-item store and permanently break snapshot delivery for every future subscription on this connection.

 The chosen value of [`item.snapshot.enabled.mode`](#itemsnapshotenabledmode) also _pins_ the Lightstreamer subscription _Mode_ the adapter is willing to serve for the affected items: a client requesting a different _Mode_ will be refused.
 The pairing is one-to-one: